MarkThackham/MarkThackham.github.io/Portfolio/machine-learning/machine-learning-sarimax-gdp.md

 <div style="background-color: #f5f5f5; padding: 15px; border-radius: 8px;">

 <p>
-ARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous variables) is a time-series model that extends ARIMA (AutoRegressive Integrated Moving Average) by allowing seasonal patterns and by incorporating external predictors (exogenous variables) that influence the target series.
+SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous variables) is a time-series model that extends ARIMA (AutoRegressive Integrated Moving Average) by allowing seasonal patterns and by incorporating external predictors (exogenous variables) that influence the target series.
 This analysis models UK GDP Growth using Unemployment Rate Growth as an exogenous predictor within a SARIMAX framework.
 </p>
 <ul>
   <li><b>GDP Growth and Unemployment Rate Growth are stationary</b>, making them suitable for time-series modelling, whereas their level counterparts are non-stationary.</li>